Durmersheim: Mayor

 Since 2006 Andreas Augustin is the mayor of Durmersheim.
 He was reelected in 2014 with 54,38 % of the votes.

 Main sights

 The church of Bickesheim, built in the 13th century, is a well known place of pilgrimage.

+Economy and infrastructure

+The largest employer in the Durmersheim area is Daimler AG, which has large plants in Rastatt, Gaggenau and Wörth.

+Durmersheim has two stops on the Mannheim–Rastatt railway line.

+The Bundesstraße B 36 runs near Durmersheim.

+In May 2026, a project has started to build seven wind turbines with a combined capacity of 50 megawatts.